PE-Copilot/GithubCopilotWorkshop/README.md

 ### 🤖 What We'll Build
 We’ll design a **dynamic dashboard** to visualize Infineon’s product and sales data (already available in the `data/` folder as a CSV file).

-> **Note:** The product data is publicly available information as of June 2025.
+> **Note:** The product data is publicly available information captured in June 2025.
 The sales data is mock data provided solely for this workshop.

 Here’s your mission:
 - Explore the data to understand what’s possible.